 The Office of the Treasurer (OOT) provides guidance to departments on foreign currency denominated payments and receipts.
 The office executes foreign currency transactions to assist schools and departments mitigate the impact of foreign currency fluctuations on their operating budget.

 Information below is regarding dealing with foreign currencies and foreign currency hedging.

-The office assists processing foreign currency payments including vendor payments, customer receipts and travel reimbursements.
+The office assists with processing foreign currency payments including vendor payments, customer receipts and travel reimbursements.

 There are a number of business instances in which foreign currencies are applicable, including reimbursing expenses to foreign visitors or U.S. travelers who have incurred expenses in foreign countries, making payments to non-U.S. vendors and receiving foreign currency payments.
 When making and receiving foreign currency payments, several considerations apply such as the method of payment, getting proper credit for a receipt, country-specific currency rules and U.S. government regulations for payments.

 There are two payment options for foreign currency transactions: wire transfers and foreign drafts.

 - Wire transfers are the fastest but more expensive option for Stanford and the recipient and cannot easily be recalled when issued.
 A foreign currency denominated wire transfer generally flows through the banking system in two days depending on the time zone of the destination account.